umcu/dutch-medical-concepts/README.md

-# Dutch UMLS
+# Dutch Medical Concepts
-This repository contains instructions and code to create a subset of UMLS, including MeSH, MedDRA and ICD-10, of Dutch medical concepts.
-By combining UMLS concepts with Dutch SNOMED CT terms and English drug names, a list of terms commonly used in Dutch medical language can be generated: ~800,000 names in ~300,000 concepts.
-The resulting CSV can be used for named entity linking methods, such as [MedCAT](https://github.com/CogStack/MedCAT).
+This repository contains instructions and code to create a subset of Dutch medical concepts from UMLS, which includes MeSH, MedDRA, ICD-10 and ICPC, and SNOMED CT concepts.
+By combining Dutch names from UMLS, SNOMED CT and English drug names, a table of primary names, synonyms and abbreviations commonly used in Dutch medical language is generated: ~800,000 names in ~300,000 concepts.
+The concept table can be used for named entity recognition and linking, such as [MedCAT](https://github.com/CogStack/MedCAT), on Dutch medical text.

+A workflow for creating a concept table based solely on Dutch SNOMED CT  is also present in this repository.

 Data and usage licenses should be acquired from [UMLS Terminology Services](https://uts.nlm.nih.gov/uts/) and [SNOMED](https://mlds.ihtsdotools.org/).

-This workflow was written for creating and filtering a set of Dutch UMLS concepts, but with some modifications it should be possible to use this for other languages.
+This workflow was written for creating and filtering a set of Dutch concepts, but with some modifications it should be possible to use this for other languages.

 ## Table of Contents
 - [Download Dutch MedCAT models](#download-dutch-medcat-models)